Self-playing Adversarial Language Game Enhances LLM Reasoning: Experiments

-Besides the natural language evaluation, we review the LLM performance as game players in terms of the win rates.
+\paragraph{Game-Play Performance} Besides the evaluation of LLMs' natural language abilities, we review the models' game-play performance in terms of the win rates in the testing set $\gV_\text{test}$.
 We first test our IM models and SPAG models with GPT-4 as the opponent.
-For each testing word in $\gV_\text{test}$, we play the language game twice, once GPT-4 as the attacker, once GPT-4 as the defender.
+For each testing word in $\gV_\text{test}$, we play the language game twice, once GPT-4 as the attacker, and GPT-4 as the defender for another time.
 The average win rates are reported in the left-hand-side plot of Figure~\ref{fig:attacker_win_rate}, in which one can observe uniform and continuous win rate improvement of SPAG models playing with GPT-4.
-We also let SPAG models play the game against each other and report the attacker win rate in the right-hand-side plot of Figure~\ref{fig:attacker_win_rate}, in which we find the defender's performance significantly enhanced through the SPAG training.
-Self-play examples of different SPAG models are in Appendix~\ref{sec:self-play-examples}.
+We also let SPAG models play the game against each other and report the attacker win rate in the right-hand-side plot of Figure~\ref{fig:attacker_win_rate}, in which we find the defender's performance continuously enhanced along with the SPAG epoch increasing.
+Besides, we also provide the self-play statistics including interaction number and average utterance length in supplementary Figure~\ref{fig:test-game-statistics}, in which both players choose to use less communication to achieve victory.
+Self-play examples are attached in Appendix~\ref{sec:self-play-examples}.